piepdx/pie-cookbook/notes/context/foreword.md

 The answer is yes.
 But with a few caveats.

-1. **This is not a problem technology can solve**.
+### 1. This is not a problem technology can solve.

 If technology could solve this problem, we would have built it.
 Trust us.
 But it can't.
 This isn't about algorithms or dynamically connecting dots.
 This is about getting to know people.
 And what makes them tick.
 And what pisses them off.
 And what scares them.
 This is about seeing non-obvious connections.
 It is about using what artists refer to as "negative space."
 Finding opportunity in what is absent or invisible.

 > Negative space, in art, is the space around and between the subject(s) of an image.
 Negative space may be most evident when the space around a subject, not the subject itself, forms an interesting or artistically relevant shape, and such space occasionally is used to artistic effect as the "real" subject of an image.